treverhines/PyGeoNS/README.rst

                         -v

 The ``-v`` flag increased the verbosity and caused instructions for the interactive viewer to be printed to the screen.
-Use the arrows to view different stations and times.
+Use the arrow keys to view different stations and times.
 To keep this demonstration tractable, we crop the dataset down so that it only spans two years.

 .. code-block:: bash